 Our average budget was $6 a day each all inclusive.
 For this we were staying in private rooms, eating at a restaurants or street food 3 meals a day.
 Sometimes we even ate pizza, drank a cocktail or went to a fancy coffee shop.
 Here we did not really cook ourselves.
 Restaurants/street food is cheap and there is not much to buy in the supermarkets.

 When discussing traveling to Venezuela the two most popular topics are currency and crime.
 The socialist policies of Venezuela led to a spectacular collapse of the local currency.
-When we were here, September 2015, the official exchange rate was $1=B6, on the black market you could however buy B700 with $1!
+In 2017, the official exchange rate was about $1=B10, on the black market you could however buy B3000 with $1 (2017)!

 It is a great country to travel for budget travelers with a couple of dollars in your wallet, but it is a country with big economic problems.
 Local people are still getting the same salaries in Bolivars as before the currency collapse.
 This meant the minimum wage was now $11 per month and a doctor I met was earning a monthly salary of $30!
 This does not really make sense since I paid a shoemaker $2 to fix my trekking shoes.
 Since he fixed at least ten pairs per day he was earning much more than a medical doctor!